conan-io/tribe/design/022-use_always_build_profile.md

 - Also, how the environment is managed, depends on the build/host contexts.
 In the new mode, ``self.env_info`` from dependencies in the "host" context will not automatically be injected during the build, but only the environment from "build_requires".
 This is also ongoing work in the new ``conan.tools.env`` tools.

+As discussed in https://github.com/conan-io/tribe/pull/23#issuecomment-843421177, the preferred approach for the default is to apply
+``--profile:build=default`` when no profile-build is defined in command line or configuration.

+It will also be possible to define different build and host default profiles in configuration files (at the moment in Conan 1.X there is only configuration to define the "host" one).

 ## Migration plan